pypimo/DSA/binary_search/2-on-answers.md

 - greedy doesnt always work at times and we need to perform a search on the complete ansewr range
 - binary search comes in handy here

+## changing the ques to fit to binary search
 https://takeuforward.org/data-structure/aggressive-cows-detailed-solution/
 ```cpp
 int aggressiveCows(vector<int> &nums, int k)